 The Local newsletter is your free, daily guide to life in Colorado.
 For locals, by locals.
 Sign up today!

 The best part about running is that, unlike those other Colorado pastimes, it requires very little buy-in at the outset.
 With a decent pair of shoes, all you really need to do is lace up and head out the door.
-But for as minimalistic as the activity is, it has a not-so-secret secret: Most runners are obsessed with gear—and we’re not just talking about shoes.
+But for as minimalistic as the activity can be, runners have a not-so-secret secret: Most of them are obsessed with gear—and we’re not just talking about shoes.
 Runners tend to love all of the bobbles that come along with the sport: apparel, watches, vests, snacks, hydration, recovery tools, and, yes, shoes.

 If you’re struggling to come up with the perfect surprise for your favorite runner, check out our list below.
 We’ve outlined 10 perfect gifts for Colorado runners—all from local manufacturers.
 Truth be told, this is the stuff headlining our own wish lists.